 Kerry A. ShibaJoins Superior Industries Board of Directors

-VAN NUYS, Calif.--(BUSINESS WIRE)-- Superior Industries International, Inc.
+VAN NUYS, Calif.--(BUSINESS WIRE)-- Superior Industries International, Inc. (NYSE: SUP) today announced the appointment of Kerry A. Shiba to its board of directors.

 Mr. Shiba, 58, is executive vice president and chief financial officer of Superior.
 His appointment fills a board seat vacancy that expires in 2014.